acb10/NimGame/README.md

 NimGame
 =======

-iOS version of the classic Nim game from your average math class.
+iOS version of the classic Nim game.